 - Make sure everything still passes by running

-- Push the branch up:
+- Push the branch up (

-git push origin my_awesome_feature
+git push origin my-awesome-feature).

 We want the Jekyll documentation to be the best it can be.
 We’ve open-sourced our docs and we welcome any pull requests if you find it lacking.